Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 Day 12 - Real Growth on the Cilantro

 Also, notice that the number of seed husks on both trays of microgreens is about the same.
-As with the beet test, soaking the seeds didn't cause more of the husks or hulls to fall off.
+As with the beet test, soaking the seeds didn’t cause more husks or hulls to fall off.

-Dry sown seed is to the left and pre-soaked seed is to the right.
+Dry sown seed is to the left, and pre-soaked seed is to the right.
 The tray of cilantro with the pre-soaked seed is still slightly more robust.
 However, the dry sown tray is catching up.

 Day 15 - Pre-soaked Cilantro Seed Has Lost Its Advantage